 A picture book biography of Ada Lovelace, the pioneering computer programmer and the daughter of the poet Lord Byron.
+You can also check out this title as eBook on Overdrive/Libby.

 March is Women’s History month, the perfect time to read about some awesome women.
 Biographies may sound dull to some kids, but they don’t have to be.
 Why not check out a few true stories of interesting women?
 We have everything from computer programmers to performers to balloon pilots.